liferay/liferay-docs/develop/tutorials/articles/360-osgi-basics-for-liferay-development/03-importing-packages.markdown

 # Importing Packages [](id=importing-packages)

-Your modules will often need to use Java classes from packages [exported](/develop/tutorials/-/knowledge_base/7-1/exporting-packages) by other modules.
+Your modules often must use Java classes from packages [exported](/develop/tutorials/-/knowledge_base/7-1/exporting-packages) by other modules.
 When a module is set up to import, the OSGi framework finds other registered modules that export the needed packages and wires them to the